 From 2006 to 2008, the United States Mint offered a second numismatic version of the American Platinum Eagle.
 These coins were referred to as collectible uncirculated versions, although many collectors refer to them as Burnished Platinum Eagles.
-These coins were sold directly by the US Mint to collectors in a fashion similar to the collectible proof coins.
+These coins were sold directly by the United States Mint to collectors in a fashion similar to the collectible Proof coins.
 The unexpected and somewhat obscure offering experienced low sales, which translated into attractively low mintages.

 The collectible uncirculated Platinum Eagles are created through a specialized minting process.
 Burnished coin blanks are hand fed into specially prepared presses one at a time.
 Although the appearance of the coins is similar to the bullion versions, these uncirculated versions typically have a superior strike and finish and are handled more delicately.

 The Burnished Platinum Eagles are also differentiated from bullion versions by the use of the annually rotating reverse design, also used on the Proof versions, and the appearance of the “W” mint mark.
 The coins were available in four different sizes ranging from one-tenth ounce to one ounce, packaged and sold individually or as part of a four coin set.